RAK4600 Breakout Board Quick Start Guide

 LoRaWAN is a protocol for low-power wide-area networks.
 It allows for large-scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long-range wireless connections.

-The RAK4600 board can be part of this ecosystem as a device, and the objective of this section is to demonstrate how simple it is to send data to The Things Stack using the LoRaWAN protocol.
-To achieve this, the RAK4600 must be located inside the coverage of a LoRaWAN gateway connected to The Things Stack server.
+The RAK4600 board can function as a device within this ecosystem.
+This section demonstrates how simple it is to send data to The Things Stack using the LoRaWAN protocol.
+To accomplish this, the RAK4600 must be within the coverage area of a LoRaWAN gateway connected to The Things Stack server.

 Registration to TTN and Creating LoRaWAN Applications

-- To register as a new user to TTN, click on Login with The Things ID then select register on the next page, as shown in Figure 15 and Figure 16.
+- To register as a new user to TTN, click on Login with The Things ID, then select register on the next page, as shown in Figure 6 and Figure 7.
+Fill in all the necessary details and activate.

 -